asan-nasa/mtR_find/README.md

 To analyze mtsRNA with zebrafish as species name and if the current directory has all FASTQ files <br />
 python mtR_find.py dre lncRNA  <br />

+Note: bowtie and samtools should be added to PATH.